← Back to Blog

 + TV output + charging + USB ports+ works across brands- quality varies - buy reviewed ones

-A $600-1,200 handheld buys portability; the same money in a desktop buys raw performance - our $1,000 builds roughly double any handheld's frames on a real monitor.
-The right question is where you actually play: commute and couch, handheld wins; a desk you sit at nightly, the build generator gives you dramatically more game per dollar.
-And plenty of people are pairing a Legion Go S with a desktop now that the PC ecosystem is absorbing console refugees - one Steam library, every screen in the house.
+A $600-1,200 handheld buys portability; the same money in a desktop buys raw performance, and it is not close - our $1,000 builds roughly double any handheld's frames on a real monitor.
+So the honest question is where you actually play.
+Commute, couch, bed, and travel: a handheld wins, because a desktop cannot come with you.
+A desk you sit at most nights: the build generator gives you dramatically more game per dollar.
+Plenty of people run both now - a Legion Go S for the road and a desktop at home, one Steam library feeding every screen in the house.

 Frequently Asked Questions